Helperbird/website/src/pages/blog/the-5-must-have-accessibility-tools-for-students-in-2021.md

 ---
 layout: templates/blog_post.liquid
-title: The 5 Must-Have Accessibility Tools for students in 2021 | Helperbird
+title: The 5 Must-Have Accessibility Tools for students in 2021
 description:
   With online learning and increased online activity, it's important that every student feels empowered and comfortable when working online.
 There are hundreds of tools out there but here are